 Method

 Supplementary data sources have been procured and are duly cited in the sources section.
-The analysis was executed using Python in conjunction with statsmodels and Streamlit, and the resultant page is accessible at the following location: https://rcsmit.streamlit.app/?choice=26
+The analysis was executed using Python in conjunction with statsmodels and Streamlit [code], the resultant page is accessible at the following location: https://rcsmit.streamlit.app/?choice=26

 At first some scatter plots were made.
 The original study contained only the first one.